 The NEA recognises the importance of continuing its work on stakeholder involvement, which is a key topic, as outlined in its Strategic Plan 2023-2028, in this regard, setting the stage for the fourth edition of the NEA SIWS.

-In preparation for the fourth SIWS, the NEA has organised two preparatory webinars that explored key factors that contribute to power imbalances and their mitigation when engaging diverse stakeholders in nuclear decision making.
+In preparation for the Fourth Stakeholder Involvement Workshop, the NEA organised two preparatory webinars that explored key factors that contribute to power imbalances and their mitigation when engaging diverse stakeholders in nuclear decision making.
 Each webinar attracted approximately 50 participants, providing a forum for focused discussion to enhance understanding of the topic.
-A third webinar is planned for 7 May 2025 to further equip participants with tools to support meaningful stakeholder engagement.
+A third webinar was held on 7 May 2025 to further equip participants with tools to support meaningful stakeholder engagement.

-The fourth SIWS, to be held in Paris over a three-day period, will focus on the practical application of approaches and tools in optimising decision making.
-Participants will include representatives from government bodies, industry, academic and research institutions, NGOs, international organisations and civil society to foster a broad and inclusive dialogue.
+The Fourth Stakeholder Involvement Workshop, held in Paris over a three-day period, focused on the practical application of approaches and tools in optimising decision making.
+Participants included representatives from government bodies, industry, academic and research institutions, NGOs, international organisations and civil society to foster a broad and inclusive dialogue.

-The workshop is set to be highly interactive, offering plenary sessions, opportunities for dialogue, breakout sessions, and moderated panel discussions.
-Participants are invited to suggest practical case studies with approaches and tools for stakeholder engagement, building on trust and ensuring transparency.
-The outcomes will be compiled into a publicly available report.
+The workshop was highly interactive, offering plenary sessions, opportunities for dialogue, breakout sessions and moderated panel discussions.
+Participants were invited to suggest practical case studies with approaches and tools for stakeholder engagement, building on trust and ensuring transparency.
+The outcomes were compiled into a report that will be publicly available.

-If you have any queries or need further information about the workshop, the NEA can be contacted at stakeholder2025@oecd-nea.org.
+If you have any queries, the NEA can be contacted at stakeholder2025@oecd-nea.org.

 Tamara Yankovich